Scoliosis: Causes, Symptoms, and Treatments

 Clearly, there are varying degrees of scoliosis, from the very mild to the severe.
 Formally the condition is diagnosed when the curvature of the spine is greater than 10 degrees.
-This angle is known as the Cobb angle after John Robert Cobb, an orthopaedic surgeon who studied the condition.
+This angle is known as the Cobb angle after John Robert Cobb, an orthopedic surgeon who studied the condition.

 If you present with suspected scoliosis, your spine, ribs, shoulders, and hips will be examined to see if there are any signs of the condition.
-You will be asked to lean forward keeping your feet together and to bent at right angles to the waist.
-In this position any asymmetry of your trunk or unusual spinal curvature will be visible.
+You will be asked to lean forward keeping your feet together and bent at right angles to the waist.
+In this position, any asymmetry of your trunk or unusual spinal curvature will be visible.

-If scoliosis is suspected, you will be asked to undergo an x-ray, MRI, or CT scan to confirm the diagnosis and determine its severity, in other words the Cobb angle.
+If scoliosis is suspected, you will be asked to undergo an x-ray, MRI, or CT scan to confirm the diagnosis and determine its severity, in other words, the Cobb angle.
 If you are found to have a Cobb angle of from 10 to 30 degrees your scoliosis will be assessed as mild; with 30 to 45 degrees as moderately severe; and over 45 degrees as severe.

 As mentioned, scoliosis can cause back pain and an important part of the treatment is managing that pain.
 Sometimes paracetamol and ibuprofen and other standard painkillers are sufficient, but often stronger prescription drugs are needed.

 Other ways of reducing the pain include bracing in which you wear a kind of corset.
-This restricts the amount your back can move with reduces stress placed on the facet joints between the vertebrae.
+This restricts the amount your back can move with reduces the stress placed on the facet joints between the vertebrae.
 Bracing is often used in cases of adolescent idiopathic scoliosis when the aim is to minimise the extent of further progression.

 In around 10% of cases, surgery can be beneficial, but this is only if the curvature is severe, the condition is progressing, or if nerves are being compressed by a disc or bone.